The best Black Friday deals 2018

 £1,799 £999 at Currys

-An unbelievable price drop on this 75-inch LG television, in Currys Black Tag sales.
+An unbelievable price drop on this 75-inch LG television in Currys' Black Tag sale.
 You don't get an OLED display for the price – see the set below for that – but you're still getting a truly high-end television for almost half the price.
 LG's webOS smart platform is one of the best out there, too.

 View Deal